yosh1/cpp-practice/README.md

-# cpp-competition-programming
+# cpp-practice
 This is the competition programming practice repository .
-I use C++ language .

 ## How to run ?